pauldahacker/minitalk/README.md

 - if the size has not yet been received, it reconstructs the size bit by bit, usleeping 200 microseconds in between each bit received and acknowledgement signal sent, and sends another acknowledgement once the size is received;

-- if the info has been received, constructs the message bit by bit, again usleeping 200 microseconds in between each bit received and acknowledgement signal sent, and sends a final acknowledgement once the full message is received.=-=
+- if the info has been received, constructs the message bit by bit, again usleeping 200 microseconds in between each bit received and acknowledgement signal sent, and sends a final acknowledgement once the full message is received.

+- It prints the buffer using ft_printf.
+This supports unicode characters because unicode just means a succession of bytes that can go over the ASCII table, and can represent more characters.